Does your business have a sound succession plan?

 Inland Revenue’s position is that crypto assets will generally be acquired on “revenue account”.
 This means the asset gains will generally be taxable and crypto losses will generally be deductible.
 Gains and losses for crypto assets arise on a “disposal”, which will typically be a sale for fiat currency or swapping one crypto asset for another.

-Consequently, tax losses usually cannot be claimed while crypto assets are being HODLed – “Hold (Held) On for Dear Life”.
+Consequently, tax losses cannot be claimed while crypto assets are being HODLed – “Hold (Held) On for Dear Life”.
 For example, say five Ethereum were acquired in November 2021 for $6,000 and remain held on 31 March 2023, at which point they are only worth $2,000 and assuming that no further Ethereum was acquired between those two dates.
-For the 31 March income year (subject to an exception for traders, as below), no deduction would be available for that decline in value.
+For the 31 March income year, no deduction would be available for that decline in value.

 In considering, prior to a year-end, whether to sell or retain some or all crypto assets that have declined in value since acquisition, the benefits of HODLing need to be balanced against any immediate tax benefits that arise.
 Your views on whether the asset will in time recover and move above original cost will also be a relevant consideration.